 Any brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or any other forced physical activity that could adversely affect the physical health and safety of the individual to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or any other forced activity that could adversely affect the mental health or dignity of the individual, or any willful destruction or removal of public or private property.

 Any activities as described in this definition upon which the initiation or admission into, affiliation with, or continued membership in a registered student organization is directly or indirectly conditioned shall be presumed to be forced activity, the willingness of an individual to participate in such activity notwithstanding.
-Any registered student organization or Linfield College student that commits hazing is subject to disciplinary action through the Office of Student Conduct and Community Standards.
+Any registered student organization or Linfield University student that commits hazing is subject to disciplinary action through the Office of Student Rights & Responsibilities.

 Alcohol-related misconduct on or off campus falls under the jurisdiction of the Office of Student Conduct.
 Policies - Alcohol & Other Drugs provides additional information.

 Students may also face legal action for alcohol-related behavior.

 Linfield University is committed to fostering an environment free from sexual or gender-based harassment or misconduct.
 The Office of Student Rights & Responsibilities ensures compliance with Title IX, a federal law that prohibits discrimination based on the sex or gender of employees and students.
 Behaviors including sexual harassment, sexual misconduct, dating violence, domestic violence, and stalking, as well as retaliation for reporting any of these acts violate Title IX and are not tolerated.